NeCTAR-RC/nectar-training/package09/sections/backup.markdown

 The [last section](Snapshot.html) has discussed how to take a Snapshot of a Volume.
 To make a *Backup* instead, you will need to use the openstack command line client, as described in [Module 10](ModDoc10).
 Support to create Backups via the Dashboard will probably be added in the near future --- it will then work in a very similar fashion to taking Snapshots.

+{% BgBox important %}
+Note that when using Backups, you need to have enough quota on your Object Store to back up your data.
+You need to consider this when you request a resource allocation if you want to use OpenStack Backups --- if you don't request Object Store quota, you won't be given any allocation for it.
+{% endBgBox %}

 ### Rsync command line utility